ncguilbeault/Bonsai.TeledyneDALSA/README.md

 `Bonsai.exe --noboot`

-This has only been tested with the Teledyne DALSA Genie Nano Camera Series.
+This has only been tested with the Teledyne DALSA Genie Nano camera series.